Gavin-Persad/predictions/plan.md

 - check routing to ensure that players who are logged in, get redirected from log in to the dashboard.
 - errors showing in console when going to my pedictions, enter scores page due to adding lavery cup selections
 - view george cup - scroll bar for columns is just off bottom of the page
+- game logic - scores not show points in my predictions until host has entered correct scores - my scores should not show host scores until host has entered them - This is causing players to see incorrect scores until host has entered correct scores.
+- george cup - coin toss not done until host opens edit george cup component.
+This means players have to wait on host to manually flip a coin

 24. Test thoroughly with 1 player and 1 host